-At June 30, 2024, unrealized investment gains before taxes for the fixed-maturity portfolio totaled \$67 million and unrealized investment losses amounted to \$767 million before taxes.
+At June 30, 2024 September 30, 2024, unrealized investment gains before taxes for the fixed-maturity portfolio totaled \$67 \$201 million and unrealized investment losses amounted to \$767 \$404 million before taxes.

-The \$700 million net unrealized loss position in our fixed-maturity portfolio at June 30, 2024, increased in the first six months of 2024, primarily due to an increase in U.S. Treasury yields.
+The \$700 million \$203 million net unrealized loss position in our fixed-maturity portfolio at June 30, 2024 September 30, 2024, increased decreased in the first six nine months of 2024, primarily due to an increase the sale of low-yielding bonds sold at a loss and a decrease in U.S. Treasury yields, yields in addition to tightening of corporate credit spreads.
 The net loss position for our current fixed-maturity holdings will naturally decline over time as individual securities approach maturity.
 In addition, changes in interest rates can cause rapid, significant changes in fair values of fixed-maturity securities and the net loss position, as discussed in Quantitative and Qualitative Disclosures About Market Risk.

 For federal income tax purposes, taxes on gains from appreciated investments generally are not due until securities are sold.
 We believe that the appreciated value of equity securities, compared with the cost of securities that is generally used as a tax basis, is a useful measure to help evaluate how fair value can change over time.
-On this basis, the net unrealized investment gains at June 30, 2024, consisted of a net gain position in our equity portfolio of \$7.356 billion.
+On this basis, the net unrealized investment gains at June 30, 2024 September 30, 2024, consisted of a net gain position in our equity portfolio of \$7.356 \$7.536 billion.
 Events or factors such as economic growth or recession can affect the fair value and unrealized investment gains of our equity securities.
-The five largest holdings in our common stock portfolio were Microsoft, Apple (Nasdaq:AAPL), Broadcom Inc. (Nasdaq:AVGO), JPMorgan Chase & Co (NYSE:JPM) and UnitedHealth Group Inc (NYSE:UNH), which had a combined fair value of \$3.484 billion.
+The five largest holdings in our common stock portfolio were Apple,

+Microsoft Apple (Nasdaq:AAPL) MSFT, Broadcom Inc. (Nasdaq:AVGO), JPMorgan Chase & Co (NYSE:JPM) and UnitedHealth Group Inc (NYSE:UNH) and Abbvie Inc. (NYSE:ABBV), which had a combined fair value of \$3.484 billion \$3.046 billion.